-(d) e student checks the value of the acceleration of free fall g in a text book.
-The value in the value in the second sec ne A valid reason is given why the result may (i) Suggest a practical reason why the result obtained from the experiment may be different nt. have been different.
-The learner may not have started the stopwatch exactly a s.the pendulum was let go - timing an oscillation may be 🛶 inaccurate [1] (ii) Suggest two improvements to the experiment.
-1. Repeat the timings several times)/ Two appropriate Use different lengths of pendulum to check results are K improvements have been consistent suggested. [[2]
+(d) student checks the value of the acceleration of free fall g in a text book.
+The value in the k is $9.8 \mathrm{m/s^2}$.
+Suggest a practical reason why the result obtained from the experiment may be different.
+A valid reason is given why the result may have been () The learner may not have started the stopwatch exactly as the pendulum was let go - timing an oscillation may be different. inaccurate [1] (ii) Suggest two improvements to the experiment.
+1 Repeat the timings several times Two appropriate Use different lengths of pendulum to check results are improvements have been consistent [2] suggested.